 Before the treatment

-During a consultation your needs will be discussed before agreeing to CO2 laser resurfacing.
+During a consultation your needs will be discussed before agreeing to fractional CO2 laser resurfacing.

 If you smoke, it’s recommended you stop for two weeks both before and after the treatment.
 You should also avoid taking anti-inflammatory medications, as well as any medications that affect blood clotting.

 This treatment typically takes anywhere from 30 minutes to two hours, depending on the size of the area.
 The clinician will start by numbing the skin, ensuring the procedure is entirely painless.

 Both ablative and non-ablative treatments involve a beam of light that is aimed at the targeted area.
 One session should be enough to see results but it you have acne you may need more.
 Non-ablative treatment often requires multiple follow-up sessions to see results.

 While this treatment can fade acne scarring, it doesn’t treat active outbreaks of acne itself.
 For this, you’re better off choosing another form of acne treatment.

 Recovery from fractional CO2 skin resurfacing typically takes around one to four weeks, depending on how large the treatment area is.
 You’ll likely experience tenderness, as well as swelling, redness and itching.
 Here are some aftercare measures to consider: